evrythng-scan.js v2.0

 In previous SDK versions, the threshold

-option was used to specify how much a recognition result’s confidence score may deviate from the strongest to be included in the scan response.
+option specified how much a recognition result’s confidence score could deviate from the strongest to be included in the scan response.

 app.scan({